 Show up to the gate on time so you don’t miss your spot in line.

 3. Split Up

 If there are two of you in your party or four adults and you know the flight isn’t sold out (ask the gate agent), then pick a row at the back of the plane and have one person sit in the window and the other in the aisle, leaving the middle seat open.
-Southwest only flies 737 aircrafts, which all have six seats across (three on each side of the aisle).
+Southwest only flies 737 aircraft, which all have six seats across (three on each side of the aisle).
 Here are Seatguru’s pick for the best seats.

 4. Taylor’s Tip or Tissues or ?

 If the plane isn’t full, then you can try Taylor’s tip of fighting with your partner so no one wants to sit in between you.
 But you can also put a box of Kleenex on the middle seat with some crumpled up tissues next to the box.
 That might be more effective but with COVID still going around, it also might get you kicked off the plane!

 What’s your best tip for keeping the middle seat open on a Southwest flight?